-Trinity School of Medicine operates on a typical US four year medical school schedule with a key difference.
-Our students learn in 15-week trimesters (referred to as terms) with three "term 1" start opportunities: September, January, and May.
-Today, we're going to briefly dive into the advantages of that three-term schedule and help incoming applicants understand what their best option really is.
+Trinity School of Medicine operates on a typical US four-year medical school schedule with a key difference.
+Our students learn in 15-week trimesters (referred to as terms) with three “term 1” start opportunities: September, January, and May.
+Today, we’re going to briefly dive into the advantages of that three-term schedule and help incoming applicants understand what their best option really is.

 A Digression on Admissions Timeline

 Timeline is a considerable factor for students applying to medical school.
 The time commitment of any post-graduate education is large, this is particularly true for future physicians.
-Four years of medical school, and anywhere from three to eight years of residency, as well as any subsequent fellowships, means that medical students are under a unique pressure to matriculate as soon as they can.
-This not only allows them to start their careers as soon as possible, it allows students to maintain their personal momentum from their previous undergraduate, graduate, post-baccalaureate, or prior career on into medical school.
+Four years of medical school, and anywhere from three to eight years of residency, as well as any subsequent fellowships, means that medical students are under unique pressure to matriculate as soon as they can.
+This not only allows them to start their careers as soon as possible, but it also allows students to maintain their personal momentum from their previous undergraduate, graduate, post-baccalaureate, or prior career on into medical school.
 At the same time, the application cycle for medical students in the US and Canada is very long.
 And with 60% of medical applicants in the United States and 80% in Canada facing rejection, each attempt represents another year of waiting on a maybe.

 Want to see how the application game works and how to win it?
 Read Part II now.

 At Trinity, we address this by making medical school admissions as smooth as possible for our students.
 The first level of this is offering rolling admissions on a year-round basis.
-We don't have a specific application cycle, not in the traditional sense.
+We don’t have a specific application cycle, not in the traditional sense.
 Our process, though incredibly thorough with our interview-first approach, is very efficient, rendering admission decisions in weeks, not months.
-This allows our applicants to step outside of the years-long trap of multiple admission cycles and pinning their hopes on that "maybe" of graduate school or work improving their chances (we're going to discuss this more heavily in part 2, available here).
+This allows our applicants to step outside of the years-long trap of multiple admission cycles and pin their hopes on that “maybe” of graduate school or work improving their chances (we’re going to discuss this more heavily in part 2 ).
 We evaluate each applicant individually, on their merits and potential, and offer tools like our admissions predictor, our pre-app evaluation, and our past experience based on our own data (as well as data from the AAMC and the NRMP).

 This is one of the key reasons for our small class size.
 We’re not about producing the most doctors we can, it’s about finding the students that have been overlooked for whatever reason but nonetheless have great potential to make a difference, training them, and sending them off into the world to do their own good.